Population-level Task-evoked Functional Connectivity via Fourier Analysis

+During an fMRI experimental study, subjects either rest (resting-state fMRI) or perform tasks (task-fMRI).
+We focus on task-fMRI throughout this paper.
+While the experiment may involve one or multiple tasks, we model the effect of one of the tasks, which is considered the task of interest.
+In this paper, we propose a framework for modeling the functional connectivity evoked by the single task of interest, referred to as task-evoked functional connectivity, while ignoring the effect of the nuisance tasks.

-Our brains are networks that can be expressed as graphs.
-Dependencies between activation in any two regions of the brain are referred to as {\it functional connectivity} (FC, \cite{cribben2016functional}).
-These dependencies have been widely studied, and several approaches are proposed for estimation of FC, especially at rest.
-Task-evoked FC is fundamentally different from resting-state FC. \cite{lynch2018task} show that existing estimates of task-evoked FC cannot explain differences between FC at rest and during a task.
-While brain FC in an individual subject is often of interest, referred to as subject-level FC, population-level estimates of FC have been proposed in the literature and used for obtaining more robust subject-level FC estimates (e.g., see \cite{mejia2018improved}).
+Dependencies between activation in any two regions of the brain are referred to as {\it functional connectivity} \citep[FC,][]{cribben2016functional}.
+These dependencies have been widely studied, and several approaches have been proposed for the estimation of FC, especially resting-state FC (i.e., the FC derived from resting-state fMRI data).
+Task-evoked FC is fundamentally different from resting-state FC. \cite{lynch2018task} show that existing estimates of task-evoked FC cannot explain differences between the resting-state FC and the task-evoked FC.
+While the brain FC in an individual subject is often of interest (referred to as subject-level FC), population-level estimates of FC have been proposed in the literature and used for obtaining more robust subject-level FC estimates \citep[e.g.,][]{bowman2008bayesian, mejia2018improved}.
 To overcome the limitations of existing task-evoked FC estimation approaches when investigating population-level FC, we propose a novel definition of \textit{population-level task-evoked FC} (ptFC).